-Ballyclare Mini Rugby section has raised £1,000 to help people living with Motor Neurone Disease.
+Ballyclare Mini Rugby section has raised £1,000 to help people living with Motor Neuron Disease.

 A packed fundraising family night hosted by Mini Rugby at Ballyclare Rugby Club was attended by parents and children from Primary 1 to year 12.